 ”Ah madam,” said the box office manager, “your friend said to tell you she left since we don’t have your tickets and tonight’s performance is sold out.”

-”That’s impossible, I’ve been a subscriber for years and called weeks ago to reserve tickets for tonight.
-I even have it written in my appointment book!”, I angrily proclaimed, taking the little book from my bag and practically thrusting it in his face.
+”That’s impossible, we’ve been subscribers for years and I called weeks ago to reserve tickets for tonight.
+I even have it written in my appointment book!”, I proclaimed angrily, taking the little book from my bag and practically thrusting it in his face.

-”Yes, I understand you’re a long-time subscriber, and I see you wrote the date in you book,” he said with the practiced patience of a box office manager, “but it seems you never actually called to reserve tickets and unfortunately tonight we’re sold out.”
+”Yes, I understand you’re long-time subscribers, and I see you wrote the date in your book,” he said with the practiced patience of a box office manager, “but it seems you never actually called to reserve tickets and unfortunately tonight we’re sold out.”